Nearly 2,500 years ago, a Greek wrestler, Milo of Croton, was regarded as the strongest person who had ever lived in the known world.

 In 540 BC, he won the boys’ wrestling category and then proceeded to win the men’s competition at the next five Olympic Games in a row.

 He also dominated the Pythian Games (7-time winner), Isthmian Games (10-time winner), and Nemean Games (9-time winner).

-It is said that Milo built his incredible strength through a simple, but profound strategy.
+It is said that Milo built his incredible strength through a simple but profound strategy.

 One day, a newborn calf was born near Milo’s home.
 The wrestler decided to lift the small animal up and carry it on his shoulders.
 The next day, he returned and did the same.

-Milo continued this strategy for the next four years, hoisting the calf onto his shoulders each day as it grew, until he was no longer lifting a calf, but a four-year-old bull.
+Milo continued this strategy for the next four years, hoisting the calf onto his shoulders each day as it grew until he was no longer lifting a calf but a four-year-old bull.

-Anecdotes about Milo’s almost superhuman strength and lifestyle abound.
+Anecdotes about Milo’s seemingly superhuman strength and lifestyle abound.
 His daily diet allegedly consisted of 9 kg (20 lbs) of meat, 9 kg (20 lbs) of bread, and 10 liters (18 pints) of wine.

 Ancient Greek legends about Milo of Croton

 Other legends say he carried his own bronze statue to its place at Olympia.
 One report says the wrestler was able to hold a pomegranate without damaging it while challengers tried to pry his fingers from it, and another report says he could burst a band fastened around his brow by inhaling air and causing his temple veins to swell.

 The Ancient Greeks typically attributed remarkable deaths to famous persons—in keeping with their characters throughout life.
 The date of Milo’s death is unknown, but according to ancient historians, Milo was walking in a forest when he came upon a tree-trunk split with wedges.